What constitutes a flex work arrangement?

 Does the flex work arrangement policy permit working from home?

 This policy does not include teleworking arrangements.
-Requests for teleworking arrangements will continue to be evaluated on a case by case basis as an exception to this policy.
+Requests for teleworking arrangements will continue to be evaluated on a case by case basis.
 Should you receive a request for a permanent teleworking arrangement after this policy is communicated, please contact the Employee Relations team on x2607 for assistance in evaluating and responding to the request.